This grilled carne asada recipe is perfect for tacos, burritos, or even salads.

 Charring food is all part of the Maillard reaction, where there is a chemical reaction between amino acids and the reducing sugars that give browned food its very distinctive flavor.
 Let’s not confuse burning, we are talking about charring up the meat slightly.

-The steaks will take between 6 and 10 minutes to cook, this will depend on the thickness of the steaks and how hot your coals are.
-Just keep an eye on the internal temp.
+This will take between 6-10 minutes, depending on the thickness of the steaks and how hot your coals are.

 - ½ cup olive oil